If you are looking for a quick and easy meal to feed a crowd, this Instant Pot Johnny Marzetti recipe is your answer!

 But the noodles aren’t spaghetti noodles.
 They are typically elbow noodles.
 But you could also use penne pasta as well.

-Either way, it was a dish made frequently in our house.
+Either way, it was a dish made frequently in our house, along with Creamy Beef and Shells.
 Especially on busy weeknights.

 And if you are thinking to yourself this sounds like your Goulash recipe, you might be correct.
 Depending on where you live, the terms Goulash and Johnny Marzetti may be interchangeable.